Mary J. Blige: 2021–present: Good Morning Gorgeous, Super Bowl LVI halftime show and Gratitude

 In June 2021, Blige celebrated the 25th anniversary of her album My Life with the release of the Amazon Studios documentary Mary J. Blige's My Life, directed by Vanessa Roth.
 In December 2021, it was announced that Blige had formed her own label, Mary Jane Productions, in conjunction with 300 Entertainment.
 Along with the news came the release of two new singles, "Good Morning Gorgeous" and "Amazing" featuring DJ Khaled.
 In January 2022, Blige released "Rent Money" featuring Dave East.
 The songs appear on Blige's fourteenth studio album, also titled Good Morning Gorgeous, which was released on February 11, 2022.
 The deluxe version of the album later became her only release to be nominated for the Grammy Award for Album of the Year.

 On February 13, 2022, Blige performed at the Super Bowl LVI halftime show alongside fellow American rappers Dr. Dre, Eminem, Kendrick Lamar, Snoop Dogg, 50 Cent, and Anderson .Paak.
-Days later, on February 17, Blige said on the radio show The Breakfast Club that she is working on an album entirely produced by Dr. Dre.
+The show earned her the Primetime Emmy Award for Outstanding Variety Special (Live).
+On February 17, Blige said on the radio show The Breakfast Club that she is working on an album entirely produced by Dr. Dre.
 On March 7, Blige and Pepsi announced the inaugural Strength of a Woman Festival and Summit, a three-day festival in Atlanta, in partnership with Live Nation Urban.
-In May 2022, Blige was listed as one of the 100 most influential people in the world by TIME.
-In September 2022, she was awarded the Primetime Emmy Award for Outstanding Variety Special (Live) for Super Bowl LVI halftime show.
-In February 2023, Mariah Carey released an EP of her song "It's a Wrap", which featured Mary's remix of the track.
+In May 2022, she was listed as one of the 100 most influential people in the world by TIME.
 In October 2023, Blige released a deluxe version of A Mary Christmas, which included four additional tracks.
-On October 27, 2023, Blige released the single "Still Believe in Love", which features rapper Vado.
+She also released the single "Still Believe in Love", which features rapper Vado.

+In 2023, Blige began her partnership with Lifetime, becoming the executive producer of original films inspired by her music.
+That same year, three movies―Real Love, Family Affair and Strength of a Woman―have been released.
+A fourth movie, Be Happy, debuted on February 7, 2026.

 Blige's fifteenth studio album, Gratitude, was released on November 15, 2024.
+The following year, she also embarked on the For My Fans Tour in support for the album.
+Her live performances went viral on social media, with online users mocking Blige for appearing disinterested in performing.
+She later stated in an interview: "I was exhausted.
+I was kind of over everything.
+I was just tired."
+The tour ranked as the fifth highest-grossing R&B tour of 2025.
+Mary J. Blige: For My Fans, Live From Madison Square Garden, a concert film commemorating Blige's first ever live show at Madison Square Garden, was released theatrically on November 5 and 8.

+Blige's first-ever Las Vegas residency, Mary J. Blige: My Life, My Story, is set to commence on May 1, 2026, at the Dolby Live.